Separate Exchangeability as Modeling Principle in Bayesian Nonparametrics: Exchangeability as a Modeling Principle

-In such a case a simple, but effective, homogeneity assumption that preserves the information on the experimental design is separate exchangeability, that is, invariance of the joint law under different permutations of indices related to the two types of units (or blocks).
-If data is arranged in a data matrix with rows and columns corresponding to two different types of units (or blocks), this reduces to invariance with respect to arbitrary permutations of rows and column indices.
+In such a case, a simple but effective homogeneity assumption that preserves the information on the experimental design is separate exchangeability, that is, invariance of the joint law under different permutations of indices related to the two types of units (or blocks).
+If data is arranged in a data matrix with rows and columns corresponding to two different types of units (or blocks), this reduces to invariance with respect to arbitrary permutations of row and column indices.
 More precisely, a data matrix is separately exchangeable if

-for separate permutations $\pi_1$ and $\pi_2$ of rows and columns, respectively.
+for separate permutations $\pi_{1}$ and $\pi_{2}$ of rows and columns, respectively.

 The notion of separate exchangeability formally reflects the known design in the learning mechanism.
-That is, it introduces more dependence between two values recorded from the same statistical unit than between values recorded in different statistical units.
-Note also that partial exchangeability of $x_{1:I,1:J}$ grouped w.r.t.\ columns plus exchangeability of the columns is a stronger homogeneity assumption than separate exchangeability in a similar way as exchangeability is a degenerate case of partial exchangeability (i.e.\ we loose some structure).
-Similar to \eqref{eq:corrPE} and \eqref{eq:corrPE2}, under separate exchangeability it is possible that
+That is, it introduces more dependence between two values recorded from the same experimental unit than between values recorded in different experimental units.
+Importantly, this entails borrowing more information across measurements obtained from the same experimental unit (in the earlier case) than from two different units (in the latter case).
+Note also that partial exchangeability of $x_{1:I, 1:J}$ grouped w.r.t.\ columns plus exchangeability of the columns (which is naturally assumed when there is no natural ordering between columns) is a stronger homogeneity judgment than separate exchangeability in a similar way as exchangeability is an extreme case of partial exchangeability (i.e.\ we lose some structure).
+Figure \ref{fig:exch} summarizes the relations between such homogeneity assumptions.